How COBRA Insurance Works In Minnesota

 Minnesota Mini-COBRA Law

-In Minnesota, the Continuation of Health Coverage laws applies to fully insured health plans underwritten by commercial carriers, HMOs, and Blue Cross Blue Shield of Minnesota, as well as to Multiple Employer Welfare Arrangements (MEWAs), political subdivisions such as counties, school districts, and municipalities and fully insured church plans.
+In Minnesota, the Continuation of Health Coverage laws are designed to offer a safety net for those who might lose their health insurance.
+These laws apply to a wide range of plans, including those underwritten by commercial carriers, HMOs, and Blue Cross Blue Shield of Minnesota.
+They also extend to Multiple Employer Welfare Arrangements (MEWAs), as well as political subdivisions like counties, school districts, and municipalities.
+Even fully insured church plans fall under this umbrella.

 Source: Minnesota Statute 62A.16